 What do the First Trimester Screen results mean?

-It is important to remember that the First Trimester Screen is a screening test and not a diagnostic test.
-This test only notes that a mother is at risk of carrying a baby with a genetic disorder.
-Many women who experience an abnormal test discover later that the test proved false.
+It is important to remember the First Trimester Screen is a screening test and not a diagnostic test.
+This test only notes a mother is at risk of carrying a baby with a genetic disorder.
+Many women who experience an abnormal test discover later the test proved false.

 You will not be given specific quantitative values for the separate parts of the First Trimester screen.
 Instead, you will be told whether your results are “normal or abnormal”, and you will be given a risk level by your genetic counselor.
 The counselor will give you your risk factor for chromosomal abnormalities based on the test results (for example 1/250, 1/1300).